We’ve all been there:

 However, there are some exemptions.
 These include:

-- Foreign students and educational professionals who are in the country temporarily.
+- International students and educational professionals who are in the country temporarily.

 - Nonresidents in the U.S. who work for a foreign government.